dmutreja/bosh-cpi-certification/README.md

 ## BATs - BOSH Acceptance Tests
-0. Set up infrastructure environment from scratch
-  - We use [Terraform resource](https://github.com/ljfranklin/terraform-resource) whenever and wherever we can.
+0. Set up infrastructure environment from scratch.
+We use [Terraform resource](https://github.com/ljfranklin/terraform-resource) whenever and wherever we can.
 It works beautifully.
 0. Deploy BOSH director with latest bosh-release, IaaS-specific cpi-release, and stemcell
 0. Run BATs
 0. Tear down BOSH director